KwanLab/Autometa/README.md

 ```
 make_taxonomy_table.py -a ~/autometa/test_data/scaffolds.fasta -p 16 \
-	-db ~/autometa/databases -l 3000
+	-l 3000
 ```

-In the above command, we give the script make\_taxonomy\_table.py the assembly fasta file (-a), specify the number of CPUs to use (-p), the directory to use for database files (-db) and that we will just consider contigs above 3,000 bp (-l).
+In the above command, we give the script make\_taxonomy\_table.py the assembly fasta file (-a), specify the number of CPUs to use (-p), and that we will just consider contigs above 3,000 bp (-l).
 The first time you run this script, it will automatically download the database files listed above, and format the nr database for DIAMOND to use.
-This script will then do the following:
+By default, unless you specify a directory with the -db flag, a "databases" subdirectory will be made in the Autometa directory.
+This script will do the following:

 1. Genes are identified in each contig with Prodigal.
 2. Gene protein sequences are searched against nr with DIAMOND.